Fundamental Orders of Connecticut: Competing claims for the first Western constitution

 Connecticut historian John Fiske was the first to claim that the Fundamental Orders were the first written Constitution, a claim disputed by some modern historians.
-The Mayflower Compact has an equal claim 19 years before; however, this Order gave men more voting rights and made more men eligible to run for elected positions.
-Karolina Adamová, a scientific member of the Institute of State and Law of the Czech Academy of Sciences argues that the articles of the Bohemian Confederacy adopted by the General Assembly of the evangelical estates in Prague on July 31, 1619 can be considered to be the first modern constitution and simultaneously the first federal constitution in recorded history.
+The Mayflower Compact has an equal claim 19 years before; however, the Orders gave men more voting rights and made more men eligible to run for elected positions.

+Karolina Adamová, a scientific member of the Institute of State and Law of the Czech Academy of Sciences argues that the articles of the Bohemian Confederacy adopted by the General Assembly of the evangelical estates in Prague on July 31, 1619, can be considered to be both the first modern written constitution and the first federal constitution in recorded history.